Roflane/libbase/README.md

 ### libbase
-This dll contains very handy functions.
+This dll contains very handy functions made for Windows X64 systems.
 In addition, these functions can be easily imported from C# and C/C++.
 Singatures initially designed for C#.

 ## Note